SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sentinelone.md

 - Information about the Endpoint
 - Information about the SentinelOne agent installed
-- Activity type and its description
+- Activity type and its description (authentication access, user management, 2FA setup...)
-- Alerts and events from the SentinelOne console such as access logs

 And depending on the context of the log, additional content could be available, such as: